sandeepkundala/CS510SE/README.md

 **3. What testing methods might you want to try again in the future on another project?**

+I would like to incorporate unittests and automated integration tests in my future projects.

 ## Process

 **1. What was most helpful about implementing scrum-ban in your project?**

+Scrum-ban provided us a user-friendly graphical interface to track the progress of the tasks and project.
+We were able to raise flag whenever a certain task was not in the desired bucket/column which would have led to delay in providing necessary deliverables.

 **2. What was most difficult?
 What would you do differently?**